-This Practice Note deals with the first question, ie which system of law is applicable to the contract of employment or employment relationship under consideration.
+This Practice Note examines how to determine which system of law is applicable to a contract of employment or employment relationship.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.